erictraut/mypy_issues/tc_topics.md

 https://github.com/python/mypy/issues/16554

 # Type of self and cls parameters?
 What about within a metaclass?

-# Are self and cls always positional-only?

-# Does double-underscore parameter name imply positional-only?
-What are the rules?

 # Should (*Any, **Any) imply ...?
 https://github.com/python/mypy/issues/5876